BuddyForms/BuddyForms-Hook-Fields/readme.txt

 With this plugin you will get new options added to your Form Builder "Fields" to select where you want to display the field.
 This makes it very easy to manage the output and can save you a lot of time modifying your templates, by just adding a hook.

 <h4>Display different Field Types</h4>
-The plugin will keep care about the different Field Types and display: Links, Categories, text fields etc. exactly as they should.
-You can decide if you only want the value get displayed or with the field name in a list.
+The plugin will keep care about the different Field Types like ( Links, Categories, text fields etc. ) and display them exactly as they should.
+You can decide if you only want the value get displayed or with the field name.

-<h4>Create a list, reorder Items</h4>
+<h4>Create a list - Reorder Items via Drag and Drop</h4>
-If you  want to display multiple Fields as list in one place, You can reorder the list easily with drag and drop in the FormBuilder.
+If you want to display multiple fields as list in one place, You can reorder the list easily via drag and drop in the FormBuilder.
+Just move the field to the correct position in the form builder and they will get displayed exact in this order.

 <h4>For the single view you have 4 default options.</h4>